sgkit-dev/hypothesis-vcf/README.md

 to another format, since Hypothesis will generate examples that exercise many edge cases of the VCF spec.

-In particular, the generated VCFs do *not* have well-known INFO or FORMAT fields, such as `GT` or `AD`.
-However, the ability to generate these fields may be added in the future.
+In general, the generated VCFs do *not* have well-known INFO or FORMAT fields, such as `DP` or `AD`.
+There is one exception to this: `GT` (genotype) fields are generated, since they are found in most VCF files.
+The ability to generate more well-known fields may be added in the future.

 ## API